giann/zappa/README.md

 *Zappa* is a tiny javascript only templating library for use in the browser.
 Instead of writing a mix of HTML and Javascript/*Angular Expressions*, write only javascript !

 *Zappa* uses actual `HTMLElement`s internally.
 You can directly use them and avoid the parsing step of string based template systems.
+The generated HTML is always valid.

 *Zappa* is javascript only: no pseudo-language to learn or special delimiters to use, only javascript code.